cuthbertLab/music21/buildDoc/rst/install.rst

 Installing Additional Python Components
 ----------------------------------------

-Additional functionality of `music21`, such as plotting graphs is available with the installation of Python libraries.
+Additional functionality of `music21`, such as plotting graphs, is available with the installation of additional Python libraries.
-The following topics cover additional software used by Music21.
+The following topics cover additional software used by music21.
 For each library, visit the websites listed below, download the additional python libraries, and install them just as you did with music21 above.
 If you don't feel like installing them now, no worries: